 "It's a great day for us," said Fleming.
 "We beat one of the best teams in the world.
 They played the Barclays ATP World Tour Finals last year and I'm sure they'll end up there again this year."

 Bopanna added: "It's always tough to play against friends.
 Then, I also want to thank my partner.
 He wasn't feeling well this morning but he came out and played a great match."

-Fleming began the year playing alongside Jamie Murray in Brisbane and then won in Auckland with Brazil's Bruno Soares, before a disappointing first-round exit with Murray at the Australian Open.
+Fleming began the year playing alongside Jamie Murray in Brisbane and then before a disappointing first-round exit with Murray at the Australian Open.